Exploring Success in the Literacy Zone

 At a recent off-site meeting, Martinez helped Amara understand academic performance by drawing an analogy between preparing for tests and the sport Amara loves.

 “When she is going into a swim meet, she prepares for weeks—timing herself and setting goals for improvement.
 But when she takes standardized tests, there is no goal or rate for improvements.
-Most kids aren’t prepared to know if they usually get a 230 and study every day, they can get to a 240.
-So we have to learn to organize ourselves to meet our testing goals.”
+Most kids don't know that if they usually get a 230 and study every day, they can get to a 240.
+So we have to learn to organize ourselves to set and meet our testing goals.”

 Jones said she can already see the difference in her child: Amara has been proactively asking about scholarship deadlines and high school visits.

 Amara, too, looks forward to the long-term payoff from working with Martinez.

 “She is helping me open my mind and properly prepare for high school and all the work I’m going to be doing there.”